 The benefits of running in minimalist shoes and the damaging effects of cushioned running shoes are becoming more clear.
-More runners are turning to minimalist shoes because these barefoot-inspired footwear produces immediate improvements in running form and foot health that get better with time as compared standard running shoes.
+The reasons more and more runners are turning to minimalist shoes is because they’re well on record for producing immediate improvements in overall running form and foot health that get better with time vs standard running shoes.

-A study by Kim et al. in the Journal of Biomechanics found that harder landing surfaces, like when running in minimalist shoe which are cushionless, makes your stride more spring-enabled, causing the muscles to perform less mechanical work, and therefore, expend metabolic energy as compared with soft, cushier landing surfaces, like when running in thick cushioned running shoe.
+Firmly established research by Kim et al. in the Journal of Biomechanics revealed that harder landing surfaces, like when running in minimalist shoe because they lack cushioning thereby making your landing surface more firm than soft, makes your stride more spring-enabled (more energy efficient), which causes your muscles to perform less mechanical work, and therefore, expend less metabolic energy vs softer, cushier landing surfaces, like when running in thick cushioned running shoe.

 All in all, leg-spring capacity is directly related to running surfaces as well as biomechanics.
 To farther enhance the spring properties of the elastic structures in the lower level, landing with a forefoot strike promotes energy efficiency by loading more elastic energy into the arch and the Achilles tendon.
 This does not happen in heel strike running because it has a different effect on your entire stride mechanics that makes your leg a sloppy, ineffectual spring.
 Read more on that here!